docutils/docutils/docutils/docs/ref/rst/directives.rst

   Newlines are removed.
   The `root_prefix`_ configuration setting can be used to tell Docutils to interpret paths starting with "/" relative to a "project directory".

+:_`percentage`: number followed by the percent sign '%'

+  Percentage values are relative to other values, depending on the context in which they occur.

 :_`text`: free text